 Every rider had their own programme and was even given responsibility for sourcing the drugs themselves as crazy as this seems.

 Perhaps the craziest part is that the US Postal’s team doping programme was so thorough, they paid a man to follow the race on a motorcycle carrying a thermos full of EPO, a drug which boosts your red blood cell count, thus improving performance.

-The plan was ingenious and highlights Armstrong win at all costs approach and his paranoia.
+The plan was ingenious and highlights Armstrong’s win-at-all-costs approach and his paranoia.
 He was worried about what teams were doing and whether he would be caught, hence Motoman.

 It all went back to Lance’s golden rule as Hamilton put it: “Whatever you do, those other fuckers are doing more.”

-While Armstrong and Hamilton were teammates at the US Postal team, Hamilton left the team in 2002, and in 2004, he was a leading contender to win the Tour.
+While Armstrong and Hamilton were teammates in the US Postal team, Hamilton left the team in 2002, and in 2004, he was a leading contender to win the Tour.

 One of the reasons Hamilton left the team was because Armstrong had become cold and vindictive towards him, possibly worried about the potential of Hamilton.

 Hamilton was on great form in 2004, aided by his doping regime, and was confident of challenging Armstrong for the Tour.

 One of the main warm-up races for the Tour de France is the Dauphiné Libéré.
 One stage of the race involved a time trial to the top of Mont Ventoux, a tough climb that regularly features on the Tour.